-Parents, it does not matter what the teens say their values are while they are this age.
+Parents, it does not matter what the teens say their values are at this age.
 You must play the long game here.
-By the time they are 30, the majority of them will wake up and realize they have the same values as you do.
+By the time they are 30, most of them will wake up and realize they have the same values as you do.
 You do not need to lecture or drill them into your worldview.

 We can not transfer all of our values to our teens.
-However, we can place them in situations where they discover their values on their own.
+However, we can place them in situations where they discover their values independently.

 Things you can say in response to teen value testing

 - Calmly ask questions that have them think deeper about their values.

 - Such as… “So if you think private property doesn’t really exist, I suppose you wouldn’t mind if I used your PlayStation?”

 - Thank them for sharing and then move on!

 - “Thanks for sharing that.
 I’ve always wondered how teens view socialism.”